10 TIPS FOR DEEP SKY

 #8 Shoot Fast and Short (Telescope)

 When shooting with focal lengths over 200mm and exposures over 1 to 2 minutes, most mounts will require guiding.
 Yes, they have motors that follow the sky, but minor errors in the gears, among other sources, will trail stars slightly during long exposures.
 To eliminate tracking errors we employ an “autoguider,” a little CCD camera looking through a small guide scope.
 It watches a guide star and sends a pulse to the motor to counteract every time the guide star wanders off.
-Autoguiders vary, but most require a laptop to run guiding software (the free PHDGuider program for Windows and Mac is popular).
+Autoguiders vary, but most require a laptop to run guiding software (I like the free PHDGuider2 program for Windows and Mac).
 The Orion Starshoot guider works very well – it is sensitive enough to find and reliably guide on stars looking through no more a compact 50mm guide scope.
 Once set, an autoguider allows exposures of any length, all perfectly guided, while you nap.

 #10 Keep It Simple at the Scope

 As you can see, deep-sky imaging can get complex.
-I recommend people stay with DSLR cameras for their simplicity of operation.
-I even tend to avoid using a laptop to control the camera, to avoid the fuss of cables and fiddling with keyboards and cursors in the field.
+I recommend people stay with DSLR or mirrorless cameras for their simplicity of operation.
+I prefer not to use a laptop to control the camera, to avoid the fuss of cables and fiddling with keyboards and cursors in the field, and the dreaded Windows "Applications Not Responding" message.
 I stick with hardware intervalometers to run a camera, and use a “stand-alone” autoguider (the Santa Barbara SG-4) that doesn’t need a laptop to run.
 It’s costly, but oh so convenient to use!
-In portable systems resist the temptation for accessories and cameras that all demand power and cable connections to laptops.
+In portable systems resist the temptation for accessories that all demand power and cable connections to laptops.
 You can spend all evening just getting your gear connected and running when you really should be shooting.
 Keep it simple for productive results under the stars.
 Add complexity only if you have the luxury of a permanent observatory at a dark site.